 Being distracted by graphics and image carousels.

 The whole point of having a company website is to showcase your products and services to as wide an audience as possible.
-Follow these steps to make your website easier for everyone to read, focus on, and understand.
+Follow these steps to make your website easier to read, focus on, and understand.